-We ensure that all teachers have up to date training and enhanced professional development opportunities including undertaking NPQs.
 There is a robust network of support for all teachers.
-Experienced teachers and external providers collaborate with colleagues, sharing best practice, providing feedback and developing a culture of professional growth.
+Experienced teachers and external providers collaborate with colleagues, sharing best practice, providing feedback, and developing a culture of professional growth.
 This collaborative approach enhances the continuous improvement of high-quality teaching approaches across the school.

-We aim to effectively integrate technology at Welwyn St. Mary's to enhance the learning experiences of all students by providing dynamic and interactive platforms for students to explore, collaborate, and create.
+We aim to integrate effectively technology at Welwyn St. Mary's to enhance the learning experiences of all pupils by providing dynamic and interactive platforms for pupils to explore, collaborate and create.

-2. Targeted academic support:
+• Targeted academic support:

 Ensuring equitable access to quality education is fundamental for fostering a just and inclusive society.
-Recognising the challenges faced by Pupils in receipt of PP funding, our commitment to providing targeted academic support is unwavering.
-By tailoring interventions to address specific needs, we aim to narrow educational gaps and empower every student to reach their full potential.
+Recognising the challenges faced by pupils in receipt of PP funding, our commitment to providing targeted academic support is unwavering.
+By tailoring interventions to address specific needs, we aim to narrow educational gaps and empower every pupil to reach their full potential.

-We will provide focused academic support that addresses the specific challenges faced by our students in receipt of PP funding.
-This involves implementing personalised strategies, such as one-on-one tutoring, additional resources, and mentorship programs, to cater to individual learning styles and overcome barriers to success.
-By fostering a supportive learning environment, we strive to create opportunities for these students to thrive academically.
+We will provide focused academic support that addresses the specific challenges faced by our pupils in receipt of PP funding.
+This involves implementing personalised strategies, such as one-to-one or small group support in a range of areas - academic, social and emotional and language and communication.
+Learning is adapted with the use of additional resources including manipulatives and varied activities to cater to individual learning styles and overcome barriers to success.
+By fostering a supportive learning environment, we strive to create opportunities for these pupils to thrive academically.

-3. Wider Strategies
+Wider Strategies

-Our vision and ethos as a school ensures we also focus on wider aspects of students' school life and holistic considerations.
-We provide targeted interventions and resources to support the social, emotional, and behavioural development of our students in receipt of PP funding.
-We believe in the power of extracurricular activities to enhance educational experience for students in receipt of PP funding and broaden their horizons.
-We offer a wide range of extracurricular activities, including music, sports, outdoor activities, arts, culture, and educational trips, ensuring that every student in receipt of PP funding has access to enriching experiences outside the classroom.
-We recognise the importance of regular attendance for students eligible for the PP grant, we will also work closely with families, implementing strategies to support and improve attendance rates.
+Our vision and ethos as a school ensures we also focus on wider aspects of pupils' school life and holistic considerations.
+We provide targeted interventions and resources to support the social, emotional, and behavioural development of our pupils in receipt of PP funding.
+We believe in the power of extra-curricular activities to enhance educational experience for pupils in receipt of PP funding and broaden their horizons.
+We offer a wide range of extra-curricular activities, including music, sports, outdoor activities, arts, culture, and educational trips, ensuring that every pupil in receipt of PP funding has access to enriching experiences outside the classroom.
+We recognise the importance of regular attendance for pupils eligible for the PP grant, we will also work closely with families, implementing strategies to support and improve attendance rates.